AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 It is a readiness audit for one or more real workflows.
 We look at the data, the CRM and warehouse trust layer, the workflow owner, the decision the AI would influence, and the operating risk.
 You get practical next steps, not a generic AI strategy deck.

-A useful audit includes CRM hygiene, source reliability, warehouse/dbt model trust, metric ownership, workflow-risk classification, exception handling, human review, rollback paths, and a clear decision on whether the workflow should suggest, assist, route, or act.
+A useful diagnostic includes CRM hygiene, ad and product source reliability, warehouse/dbt model trust, governed semantic-layer coverage, metric ownership, workflow-risk classification, exception handling, human review, rollback paths, and a clear decision on whether the workflow should suggest, assist, route, or act.
 If it skips those operating checks, it is usually an AI strategy deck wearing an audit label.

 Will you tell us not to do AI yet if that is the right answer?